savoirfairelinux/opendht/README.md

         return true; // return false to stop the search });

-    // here we could wait for some operations to complete
-    // instead of ending now.

     // wait for dht threads to end node.join();
     return 0;